sagemath/trac_to_gh/Issue 1686.md

 # Issue 1686: arpack -- illegal instruction when built on Pentium 4 using gfortran

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/1686

 Original creator: was